Math / 7th Grade / Unit 3: Numerical and Algebraic Expressions

 7th Grade

-The next seventh-grade unit, Unit 4, Equations and Inequalities, will continue to engage students in working with expressions with rational numbers.
-In eighth grade, students will work with expressions and equations in both one variable and two variables, solving single linear equations and systems of linear equations.
+The next unit of the 7th grade course, Unit 4, will continue to engage students in working with expressions with rational numbers, with a shift in focus to writing and solving equations and inequalities.
+In 8th grade, students will work with expressions and equations in both one variable and two variables, solving single linear equations and systems of linear equations.
 Throughout all of their future work with expressions, students’ ability to look for and make use of the structure in expressions will be as important as their ability to work with them procedurally.

 Pacing: 15 instructional days (11 lessons, 3 flex days, 1 assessment day)